tylersyoung/Pokemon-Game/Pokemon (Part 4)/README.md

 Pokémon (Part 4)
 ================

-Now that we've simulated a basic battle, we'll focus on improving the "User Experience" (also known as "UX" in software engineering).
+Now that we've simulated a basic battle, we'll focus on improving the "User Experience".

 Assignment Requirements
 -----------------------